Excel VBA: Modeless MsgBox (Create with 3 Ways)

 Code Breakdown

-• At first, we declared the “PtrSafe” keyword to make sure the code runs on both 32-bit and 64-bit versions of Excel.
+• We declared the “PtrSafe” keyword to make sure the code runs on both 32-bit and 64-bit versions of Excel.

 • The second line declares a function called “MessageBox” from the User32 It exhibits a message box with specified parameters such as message text, caption, and button options.
 This function takes four arguments: hWnd (handle to the owner window), lpText (the message text), lpCaption (the caption text), and uType (button options).

-• Then, the third line is a private sub-procedure for execution when a command button is clicked.
+• The third line is a private sub-procedure for execution when a command button is clicked.

 • The fourth line declares a variable called “Response” to reserve the reply from the user.